sketchbuch/wir-bitten-um-entschuldigung/README.md

 I had a business ticket didn't need to swap trains so I didn't worry too much about this.

-Later, during the trip another announcement: If the speed gets any lower we will have to switch to the slow track and go via other stations as the train needs to have a minimum speed to travel on the fast train to München.
+Later, during the trip another announcement: If the speed gets any lower we will have to switch to the slow track and go via other stations as the train needs to have a minimum speed to travel on the fast track to München.

 Luckily, or so I thought, we were able to stay on the fast track.
 But then stopped in the middle of the route for an hour due to technical issues. :(